Erik Rydvall: Keyed harp fiddle

 Erik Rydvall comes from Västerbotten, and studied keyed fiddle at the Eric Sahlström Institute in Tobo and the Royal College of Music in Stockholm.
 In the past few years he has earned a reputation as one of the leading young keyed fiddle players, and he is known for his energy and virtuosity.
 He plays with the prize-winning folk music trio Nordic among others.

 Olav Luksengård Mjelva, from Røros, is one of Norway’s most active fiddlers.
 He was a founder and remains a member of both the Norwegian Swedish group SVER and the Nordic Fiddlers Bloc.
 He also plays with Frikar, Copper City Ramblers and several other projects.
 In 2010 he was awarded a Spellemanspris for his first solo album.
 In 2011 he received another as a member of the Unni Bokasp Ensemble.
 Olav is in high demand as a studio musician, and has played on at least 30 releases.
 He also holds popular courses and is very much in demand as a dance musician both in Norway and abroad.

-If you would like to download a copy of the track or just listen to snippet of it then click on the banner link below to be taken to our associated partner Amazon’s website.
-Buying through Amazon on folking.com helps us to recover a small part of our running costs, so please order anything you need as every little purchase helps us.
+If you would like to order a copy of the album (in CD or Vinyl), download it or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the banner link below to be taken to our associated partner Amazon’s website.
 Buying through Amazon on folking.com helps us to recover a small part of our running costs, so please order anything you need as every little purchase helps us.

 Artists’ website: http://www.rydvallmjelva.com/